Not many people have heard of a “split keyboard.”

 While there are certainly disadvantages, as discussed below, and the cost of switching from existing keyboards is significant, the benefits gained by doing so are probably greater.

-In particular, the possibility of reducing shoulder stiffness and other symptoms is quite good news for desk workers.
+In particular, the possibility of reducing the burden on hands, fingers, and shoulders is quite good news for desk workers.

 The correct fingering will also improve the speed of work.